amplitude/amplitude-docs/content/collections/under-the-hood/en/flag-dependencies.md

 The variant result of a holdout group's evaluation isn't returned but is assigned as a user property to enable holdout analysis.

 For more information, see [Holdout Groups](/docs/experiment/advanced-techniques/holdout-groups-exclude-users)

-## Flag Prerequisites

-*Available for flags and experiments*

-Flag prerequisites allow flags and experiments to depend on other flags and experiments so targeting can be based on the result of another flag evaluation.
-Evaluation of the prerequisites can look for specific variant(s) or be configured to target users who were not included in the prerequisite flag or experiment.

-For more information, see [Flag Prerequisites ](/docs/experiment/advanced-techniques/flag-prerequisites)

 ## Local evaluation support